Schedule →

 Why buyers move to Boise.

-Boise is Idaho's capital and largest city, with about 237,000 residents per the U.S. Census Bureau's Vintage 2024 estimate.
-Unlike Meridian, which has grown roughly 17% since 2020, Boise itself is largely built out — the V2024 figure is up only about 0.7% from the 2020 Decennial.
+Boise is Idaho's capital and largest city, with about 237,242 residents per the U.S. Census Bureau's Vintage 2024 estimate (local COMPASS 2024 estimate runs higher at 250,060).
+Unlike Meridian, which has grown roughly 17% since 2020, Boise itself is largely built out — the V2024 figure is up only about 0.7% from the 2020 decennial.
 The growth pressure that gets the headlines is mostly hitting Meridian, Star, Kuna, and Eagle, not Boise proper.

-What hasn't slowed is the inbound migration.
-Idaho led the nation in inbound migration in 2024, gaining 6.0% of state population through net domestic migration since April 2020 (First Trust Economics).
-Idaho was U-Haul's #1 growth state two years running.
-The U-Haul one-way rate from Boise to San Francisco runs roughly $962 — a fraction of the SF→Boise rate — because the trucks pile up in Boise.
+What has not slowed is the inbound migration.
+Idaho led the nation in inbound migration in 2024 and was U-Haul's #1 growth state two years running.
+The U-Haul one-way rate from Boise to San Francisco runs roughly $962 because the trucks pile up here.

 What relocators tell us: they came for the cost of living, the outdoors, and the lower-tax environment, and they stayed because Boise actually has both a real downtown and immediate access to wilderness.
-The 25-mile Boise River Greenbelt threads through the city core.
-The Ridge to Rivers trail system covers 190+ miles over roughly 80,000 acres and has trailheads inside the North End.
+The 28-mile Boise River Greenbelt threads through the city core.
+The Ridge to Rivers trail system covers 190 miles across roughly 80,000 acres with trailheads inside the North End.
 Bogus Basin is a 45-minute drive.

 Growth has tradeoffs and we don't pretend otherwise.
 Wildfire smoke season runs late July through early September and 2024 was Idaho's worst smoke year in 25 years.
 Property tax math gets buyers every year if they don't know the rules.
 The Boise school district is its own animal — separate from West Ada — and outperforms state averages but trails West Ada on ISAT proficiency.
 We talk through every one of those before our buyers make an offer.